oddbird/css-sandbox/src/sasslike/mixins-functions.md

 but ends up very similar to using a 'utility class' such as `.clearfix`.

-In this case,
-the main difference between a class and a mixin comes from how the repeated code is applied -- through HTML (for the class), or directly in CSS (for mixins).
+When no parameters are exposed, the main difference between a class and a mixin comes from how the repeated code is applied -- through HTML attributes (for the class), or directly in CSS to other selectors (for mixins).
 The need for CSS control
 comes into focus when combined with `@media`/`@container` and other conditional logic.